HubSpot/APIWebApp/README.md

 Save your work, then go back to your app and refresh the page.
 There you go — you should see the city name and temperature displayed on the page.

-## Exploring more advanced API techniques
+## Part 2: Exploring more advanced API techniques

 Now, you’ll take your API calls one step further by letting your users search for the weather in any city.